UglyCode/100-days-of-code/r1-log.md

 Continued my practice in HTML\CSS on freecodecamp.
 Found and started new exiting course.

 *There is no link here, just believe me, I've practiced on freecodecamp*

+###R1D13
+Continued my practice in HTML\CSS on freecodecamp.
+Passed though Applied Visual Design chapter.

+*There is no link here, just believe me, I've practiced on freecodecamp*